-I think the diagram above, of the Diamond of Participation, is by far the most helpful diagram for anyone interested in running better meetings that come to better decisions.
+I think the diagram to the left, the Diamond of Participation, is by far the most helpful diagram for anyone interested in running better meetings that come to better decisions.
 I’m very grateful to the “Facilitators Guide to Participatory Decision-making” i for providing it.
 I’m writing this blog both to explain it and also to take issue with a couple of the bits of it.

 The diamond represents a good decision-making process.
 You start with a clear question on the left hand side.
 You open up the issue.
 Roughly half way through, you start to narrow it down, until you make your decision at the extreme right.